lks-ai/anynode/README.md

 - You can use as many of these as you want in your workflow creating possibly complex node groups
 - Uses OpenAI API for simple access to the latest and greatest in generation models
 - Technically you could point this at vLLM or Ollama for you LocalLLM fans

+## Coming Soon
+- Multiple Inputs and outputs
+- Some sort of type context map for it's coding abilities
+- Ability to make more complex nodes that use inputs like MODEL, VAE and CLIP with input type awareness
+- A more complete system prompt